RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 - **type**: must be set to "BASIC".
 This is used to identify that the current task is a BASIC build task.
 - **targets**: a list that contains the files you want to compile.
 The value should be the file's relative path.
 See the examples section for more details.
 - **compile**: compilation related settings that contains following configurable items:
-  - **dataSource**: Must be "UNIVERSE" or "UNIDATA", depending on the connected U2 server.
+  - **dataSource**: Must be "UNIVERSE", "UNIDATA" or "JBASE", depending on the connected server.
   - **catalog**: For UniVerse, you can select "global", "local", or "normal".
 For UniData, you can select "global", "local", or "direct".
 If not set, files will not be cataloged.
   - **initialCharacter**: (For UniVerse only) The initial character of the cataloged program can be set only when the **catalog** parameter is set to “global”.
   - **arguments**: Put additional compilation arguments here.
 For more details, refer to the UniVerse / UniData user manual.
 By default, this setting doesn’t appear in the configuration file and must add it manually if needed.